Aneja-Lab-Yale/Aneja-Lab-Public-Prostate_MRI_Biomarker/README.md

 The [PROSTATE-DIAGNOSIS](https://www.cancerimagingarchive.net/collection/prostate-diagnosis/) dataset--including MRI images, clinical metadata, and prostate and seminal vesicle segmentations--are publically available through [The Cancer Imaging Archive (TCIA)](https://www.cancerimagingarchive.net).

 The images from the **PROSTATE-DIAGNOSIS** dataset are included in the <b>*./data/prostate_dx/raw*</b> directory in this public repository to use as a toy dataset.
 This dataset is also used as a low resolution external validation set in our manuscript.

+Pretrained SVI-Net and EPE-Net model with weights are too big to include in this GitHub Repo.
+Instead, they are available for download at the Box link:  https://yalesecure.box.com/v/Aneja-Lab-Prostate-Model.
+Unzip this file and place them into the models folder of our cloned repo.

 ## Preprocessing Images:
 Our MRI image preprocessing pipeline includes coordinate standardization to LAS system, N4 bias field correction, histogram normalisation, resampling to standard voxel size, [nnUNet segmentation](#segmentations), masking, zero-padding, and data augmentation.